Comment maximiser les exonérations fiscales lors d'un transfert d'entreprise?

 Income splitting

 Income splitting involves transferring shares to family members who also benefit from the capital gains exemption.
-This makes it possible to multiply the exemptions available within the same family.
+This allows for the multiplication of available exemptions within a single family.

 Estate freeze

-An estate freeze is a strategy for freezing the value of existing shares while transferring future growth to the next generation.
-This helps minimize taxable capital gains when the shares are transferred.
+An estate freeze is a strategy that allows you to freeze the value of existing shares while transferring future growth to the next generation.
+This minimizes taxable capital gains when transferring shares.

 What is a family trust?

 A family trust is a legal vehicle that allows assets to be held and managed for the benefit of family members.
-It provides flexibility in asset transfer and tax planning.
+It offers flexibility in asset transfer and tax planning.

 Tax Benefits of Family Trusts